 What is the difference between a memoir and an autobiography?

 Both are nonfiction.
 An autobiography typically encompasses a person’s entire life.
 A memoir is less rigid and can focus on a specific event or timeframe.
 Even an essay about a single moment can be defined as memoir.
+My blogs about Lagos are memoir.

 What is creative nonfiction?